AliyunContainerService/k8s-for-docker-desktop/README_en.md

 ### Config Kubernetes

-Optional: switch the context to `docker-for-desktop` (under docker ce 18.09, the conext is `docker-desktop`)
+Optional: switch the context to `docker-desktop` (under docker ce 18.09, the conext is `docker-desktop`)

 ```shell